 The best viewpoints in Lisbon

-- Santa Luzia Viewpoint – For me, it’s the most romantic “miradouro” of the city.
+For me, this is the most romantic “miradouro” of the city.
 The beautiful terrace, ornamented with traditional tiles and magnificent river and old town views, creates this sense that “love is in the air”.
 This is one of the places that you should visit in February though, or very early mornings, because it’s pretty crowded during the day.

 - O Aregos – This restaurant is in Madragoa district, it serves traditional and simple, but delicious food.
 It’s cheap, but good.
 Price per person is between 10-15€.